 Trump executive order seeks to 'restore' American history through Smithsonian overhaul

-President Donald Trump signed an executive order on Thursday directing Vice President JD Vance to eliminate "divisive race-centered ideology" from Smithsonian museums, educational and research centers, and the National Zoo.
+President Trump signed an executive order on Thursday directing Vice President Vance to eliminate "divisive race-centered ideology" from Smithsonian museums, educational and research centers, and the National Zoo.

 NPR reached out to the Smithsonian for comment but hasn't heard back.